 Consolidated Public Sector Financial Position (CPSFP).
-The combined financial positions (in terms of balances) of the NG, the monitored non-financial government corporations, the GFIs,

-LGUs, Social Security Institutions (SSIs), as well as the cost of restructuring the defunct Central Bank and the financial position of the present Bangko Sentral ng Pilipinas (BSP).
+The combined financial positions (in terms of balances) of the NG, the monitored non-financial government corporations, the GFIs, LGUs, Social Security Institutions (SSIs), as well as the cost of restructuring the defunct Central Bank and the financial position of the present Bangko Sentral ng Pilipinas (BSP).

 Constructive Cash Receipts.
-A financing source corresponding to proceeds from foreign loans/grants in the form of goods and services for which no cash is remitted to the National Treasury.
+A financing source corresponding to proceeds from foreign loans/grants in the form of goods and services for which no cash is remitted to the Bureau of the Treasury (BTr).
 Such goods and services have been paid directly by the lender to the supplier.